runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 # Tutorial: AttnGAN with P5.js

 This tutorial will review how to connect an AttnGAN model in RunwayML to a sketch in [p5.js](https://p5js.org/).
 AttnGAN is a generative adversarial network model that takes in words or phrases, and outputs image like the words it's queried against.
-This is great for creative image generation that can be included to enhance our p5.js sketches.
+This model is great for creative image generation, and can be included to enhance our p5.js sketches.
 In this tutorial, we'll use HTTP to connect p5.js to RunwayML.

 ### Requirements